rob-g2-365/waveshare_epaper_picture_frame/README.md

 ### Electrical Parts

-Note that all electronic parts are through hole.
-Note that for the resistors, capacitors and diode there are many substitutes that can be used.
+Note that all electronic parts are through-hole components.
+Note that for the resistors, capacitors, and diode many substitutes can be used.

 | Item           									 | Part Number         																						| Quantity  |
 | :---           									 | :---                     																				| :---      |